 Another important decision is whether to have your implants placed over or underneath your pectoral muscles.
 Dr. Obaid favors under-muscle placement, which tends to provide a softer, more natural look and is associated with fewer complications.
 However, some people may benefit more from over-muscle placement, specifically if they are involved in heavy-lifting recreational activity or exercise or if they have had previous over-the-muscle implants.

 If you smoke, you’ll be asked to stop for the month prior to your surgery and for six weeks after the surgery.
 This is important because smoking reduces blood oxygenation, which can slow down healing.
 If you take blood thinners, you’ll likely be required to stop taking them for the two weeks prior to the surgery.
-You will be given all of your prescriptions prior to your breast augmentation surgery, and one of our nurses will discuss the effects of all of the medicines and their potential interactions with any medications that you are taking from other physicians.
+You will be given all of your prescriptions prior to your surgery, and one of our nurses will discuss the effects of all of the medicines and their potential interactions with any medications that you are taking from other physicians.

 On the day of your procedure, you’ll meet with Dr. Obaid again to review the process and discuss any questions you might have.

-The breast augmentation procedure is performed under general anesthesia, which means you will be totally asleep and will not feel a thing during the surgery.
+Breast augmentations are performed under general anesthesia, which means you will be totally asleep and will not feel a thing during the surgery.
 Once it’s complete, your breasts are bandaged and then covered with a surgical support bra.
 Finally, you’ll be moved to a recovery room while you awaken from the anesthesia.

 The surgery is an outpatient procedure, which means you can go home on the same day, after a short recovery period.
 You’ll need to have someone drive you home, and you may need help doing certain things for the first 24 hours.
 Most people experience only minimal discomfort afterward, and while you may need some pain medication—and plenty of rest—for the first day or two, you’ll likely be back to normal the day after the procedure.